webplatform/docs/css/properties/backface-visibility/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|This property property determines whether or not the "back" side of a transformed element is visible when facing the viewer.}}
+{{Summary_Section|Determines whether or not the “back” side of a transformed element is visible when facing the viewer.}}
 {{CSS Property
 |Initial value=visible
 |Applies to=transformable elements